cage1016/alfred-source2target/README.md

 ## Features
 - Add / Remove **Source** folder
-- Transfer and replicate files from **Source** folder to frontest Finder location
+- Transfer and replicate files from **Source** folder to frontest Finder or QSpace Pro location
 - Transfer and replicate files from **Source** folder to **Target** folder picked from Alfred

 ## Usage